Best Electric Shavers for Men in 2025 Reviewed and Compared

 Shaving Experiences

-Within the best electric shavers category, I have had to search high and low to find the best option at the cheapest price, and while others I tested are cheaper, they don’t quite perform as well as the Philips (Norelco) Series 3000 included here (so far, I have others to test, use and review).
+Within the best electric shavers category, I have had to search extensively to find the best option at the cheapest price.
+While others I tested are cheaper, they don’t quite perform as well as the Philips (Norelco) Series 3000 included here (so far, I have others to test, use, and review).

 Model Numbers— The only differences between the S33**, S32**, and S31** are the countries in which they are sold.
 As Philips (i.e., Norelco) likes to complicate things, they also provide other product model numbers/ranges, such as the 3500, 3600, 3800, and 3900.
-We get the same performance from all these shavers, and they only differ in color, accessories they come with, and nothing else major.
+We achieve the same performance from all these shavers, and they differ only in color, the accessories they come with, and nothing else major.

 Pros